cisco/cisco-network-puppet-module/docs/README-develop-types-providers.md

     return patterns
   end

-  newparam(:name, :namevar => true) do
+  newparam(:name, namevar: true) do
-    desc "Name of the router_eigrp instance.
-Valid values are string." end
+    desc 'Name of the router_eigrp instance.
+Valid values are string.' end

   newproperty(:maximum_paths) do